Fermions and gravitational gyrotropy: Discussion

 It is worthwhile noting that gravitational gyrotropy has implications, in principle, for gravitational memory effects.
 These effects, which go back to Bondi \cite{BVM} and have become best known through the paper of Christodoulou \cite{Christodoulou1991}, concern a sort of gauge mismatch between two quiescent regimes at null infinity for an isolated system, bracketing an emission of gravitational radiation.
 The mismatch is characterized by the E-mode difference in the Bondi shears of the two regimes.
 However, it has long been known that in principle there may be a B-mode contribution as well.
 What the work here shows is that, if the waves pass through a chiral density on their way outwards, there will be contributions to the B-mode changes in consequence of the E-mode ones.
 The B-mode effects, unlike the E-mode ones, cannot be absorbed in changes of gauge; they contribute to the spin angular momentum of the gravitational radiation \cite{ADH2007}.

 \acknowledgments It is a pleasure to thank Arthur Kosowksy for his explanations of some points of the CMB computations and refer to his very clear article \cite{Kosowsky1996}.
-I am also thankful for the public availability of the CLASS program \cite{CLASSII,LegourgesTram2013}, and to Julien Lesgourges for answering questions about it, which made clear some details of how the computations are done.
+I am also thankful for the public availability of the CLASS program, and to Julien Lesgourges for answering questions about it, which made clear some details of how the computations are done.
+The graphs were prepared with VEUSZ.

-\section{Perturbing a fermi field and its stress--energy}
+\section{Perturbing a Fermi field and its stress--energy}

 This appendix depends on some of the formulas derived in section 2.2.